 Working out with knee pain can be a real, well, pain.
 Beyond the literal hurt, aching joints can make it tough to stay active or hold you back from performing at your greatest potential.
-Luckily, knee braces do wonders in minimizing discomfort supporting your endurance while you move.
+Luckily, knee braces work wonders in minimizing discomfort and supporting your endurance while moving.
 Sometimes called a knee sleeve or knee strap, the over-the-counter variety helps protect weakened muscles while allowing for a full range of motion.

 Most use compressive technology, which, according to certified personal trainer Dianna Falzarano, increases the amount of oxygen and blood flow sent to the area by adding gentle pressure.
 Knee straps can also support injury recovery and alleviate some symptoms of arthritis.

 To find the best knee braces on the market, we conducted hours of research—evaluating each option based on their material, fit, and support.
 After consulting an expert and considering dozens of models, we landed on these top-rated picks.

 Scroll down to check out the best knee braces for everyone and every activity.

 You can count on Shock Doctor for over-the-counter relief from various knee ailments.
 Made of vented neoprene with lycra bindings and a grippy silicone lining, the brand's Knee Compression Sleeve is breathable, moisture-wicking, and comfortable with a secure fit.

 It also comes in sizes small through extra-large and can be adjusted to accommodate the unique curve and width of your leg.
 The compression provides gentle support while promoting patella alignment and alleviating minor aches and pains.